sigstore/cosign/doc/cosign_load.md

 ### Options

 ```
+      --allow-insecure-registry   whether to allow insecure connections to registries (e.g., with expired or self-signed TLS certificates).
+Don't use this for anything but testing
       --dir string                path to directory where the signed image is stored on disk
   -h, --help                      help for load
 ```

 ### Options inherited from parent commands